nflverse/nfldata/DATASETS.md

 - `gametime`: The kickoff time of the game.
 This is represented in 24 hour time and the Eastern time zone, regardless of what time zone the actual game was being played in.
 - `visitor`: The visiting team.
 - `v_score`: The number of points the visiting team scored.
 Is `NA` for games which haven't yet been played.
 - `home`: The home team.
-Note that this contains the designated home team for games which no team is playing at home such as Super Bowl games or games played on a neutral site such as an NFL International Game.
+Note that this contains the designated home team for games which no team is playing at home such as Super Bowls or NFL International games.
 - `h_score`: The number of points the home team scored.
 Is `NA` for games which haven't yet been played.
 - `location`: Either `Home` if the home team is playing in their home stadium, or `Neutral` if the game is being played at a neutral location.
 This still shows as `Home` for games between the Giants and Jets even though they share the same home stadium.
 - `result`: The number of points the home team scored minus the number of points the visiting team scored.
 Equals `h_score - v_score`.
 Is `NA` for games which haven't yet been played.